wlonk/arcadia/rules/the_host.rst

 risk your very soul and future---or that of those closest and dearest to you.

-As the GM, you should have some idea of what the worst thing facing each character is, and you should communicate it, too.
+As the Host, you should have some idea of what the worst thing facing each character is, and you should communicate it, too.
 Some characters may live a hair's breadth away from starvation, while others may sometimes risk only their reputation, but the mightiest, it is said, have the furthest to fall.

 Don't be coy about it, either: make sure that the players understand what they risk.
 But also, make sure that they know what they are hoping